-GLP Capital, L.P. and GLP Financing II, Inc. (together, the "Issuers") are offering \$ aggregate principal amount of % senior notes due 20 (the "20 notes" and, together with the 20 and of each year, commencing , 2020.
-Interest on the notes will accrue from aggregate principal amount of % senior notes due 20 (the "20 notes") and \$ notes, the "notes").
-We will pay interest on the notes semi-annually in arrears on , 2019.
-The 20 notes will mature on , 20 and the 20 note of each year, commencing , 20 . will mature on
+GLP Capital, L.P. and GLP Financing II, Inc. (together, the "Issuers") are offering \$400.0 million aggregate principal amount of 3.350% senior notes due 2024 (the "2024 notes") and \$700.0 million aggregate principal amount of 4.000% senior notes due 2030 (the "2030 notes" and, together with the 2024 notes, the "notes").
+We will pay interest on the 2024 notes semiannually in arrears on March 1 and September 1 of each year, commencing on March 1, 2020.
+We will pay interest on the 2030 notes semi-annually in arrears on January 15, and July 15 of each year, commencing on January 15, 2020.
+Interest on the notes will accrue from August 29, 2019.
+The 2024 notes will mature on September 1, 2024 and the 2030 notes will mature on January 15, 2030.

-We may redeem all or part of either series of notes at any time prior to the date that is 90 days prior to the maturity date of the applicable series of notes (the "Par Call Date"), at our option at a redemption price equal to 100% of the principal amount thereof, plus accrued and unpaid interest, if any, to, but not including, the redemption date, plus a "make-whole" premium.
+We may redeem all or part of either series of notes at any time prior to the date that is, with respect to the 2024 notes 30 days, and with respect to the 2030 notes 90 days, prior to the maturity date of the applicable series of notes (the "Par Call Date"), at our option at a redemption price equal to 100% of the principal amount thereof, plus accrued and unpaid interest, if any, to, but not including, the redemption date, plus a "make-whole" premium.
 At any time on or following the applicable Par Call Date, we may redeem all or part of either series of notes at a redemption price equal to 100% of the principal amount thereof, plus accrued and unpaid interest, if any, to, but not including, the redemption date.
-See "Description of the Notes-Redemption-Optional Redemption."
+See "Description of the Notes-Redemption..."

 If we experience a change of control accompanied by a decline in the rating of either series of notes, we must give holders of such series of notes the opportunity to sell us their notes at 101% of their principal amount, plus accrued and unpaid interest, if any, to, but not including, the repurchase date.
-See "Description of the Notes-Repurchase at the Option of Holders-Change of Control and Rating Decline.'
+See "Description of the Notes-Repurchase at the Option of Holders-Change of Control and Rating Decline."